gardner/fuckahologram.github.io/about.md

 permalink: /about/
 ---

-Ill conceived culture jamming and sharing for friends.
+Welcome to the Sunday morning Internet.<br>Nothing more than ill conceived culture jamming and sharing for friends.<br>Fork and post at your pleasure.